-The City has signed several long-term energy purchase agreements for conventional, wind, solar and landfill gas (methane) electric generation.
+The City has signed several long-term energy purchase agreements for conventional, wind, and solar electric generation.
 All power generated from these facilities is sold into the ERCOT market.

 In September 2006, Austin Energy signed a 20-year contract with Renewable Energy Systems ("RES") America Development, Inc. to purchase the output of a 59.8 MW wind energy project located in Floyd County, Texas.
 On October 10, 2006, RES assigned the contract to Whirlwind Energy, L.L.C.
 The project began full-scale commercial operation in December 2007.